 - Allow a crust to begin to form, 2 minutes.

-- Then immediately place the pan into pre-heated oven.
+- Then immediately place the pan into the pre-heated oven.

 - Cook pancake thoroughly, approximately 10-15 minutes.